-Once the contracted program budget has been approved, the CIP may not exceed the amount assigned to a line item.
-However, the CIP may submit a Budget Transfer Request to CSC Leon during the fiscal year to reallocate funds between line items due to actual or anticipated changes in needs that impact expenses.
+Once the contracted program budget has been approved, the CIP may reallocate between line items by up to 10% without approval from CSC Leon staff; for reallocations that exceed this, the CIP must submit a Budget Transfer Request for review and approval.
+Additionally, in no instance may a CIP reallocate allocations in salaries and compensation without submitting a Budget Transfer Request to CSC Leon for review and approval.
 As such, the total approved contracted program budget must remain the same, and no additional dollars can be requested to add to a program budget during the fiscal year.
 All Budget Transfer Requests must be submitted to CSC Leon for approval prior to the adjustments being made.
 In reviewing and approving a Budget Transfer Request, CSC Leon staff will consider the overall impact on the program and its expected outcomes and goals.
 CSC Leon will accept Budget Transfer Requests via the SAMIS portal, only.
 The official "date of receipt" for the Budget Transfer Request will be the actual date that staff receives a complete or revised request.